Troubleshooting Server error responses

 - Check if the upstream server is responding within the timeout period.

-In URL monitor, check "If monitor detects error, re-try immediately to verify error" option.
-This will allow Applications Manager to verify the server error before reporting the error thus avoiding false positives.
+In URL monitor edit page, check "If monitor detects error, re-try immediately to verify error" option.
+This will allow Applications Manager to verify the server error before reporting the error thus avoiding false alerts.

 Still facing issues?